-We offer this exciting new opportunity, wonderful countryside, supportive colleagues, some deeply spiritual places of worship and retreat and very much look forward to hearing from you.
+If this combined role interests you, we offer this exciting new opportunity to become part of a local team, wonderful countryside, supportive colleagues, some deeply spiritual places of worship and retreat and very much look forward to hearing from you.

-Once you have read this profile, should you wish to know more about either role for further information please do not hesitate to contact the Archdeacon of Sherborne, the Ven Penny Sayer (01305 269074)
+Should you wish to know more please do not hesitate to contact the Archdeacon of Sherborne, the Ven Penny Sayer (01305 269074) or me.

-Bishop Karen
+Bishop Karen (01747 811451)

-Introduction to the Rector Role
+Introduction to the Dorset Clergy Retirement Officer Role